Redocly/redocly-cli/docs/guides/configure-rules.md

 ## Adjust the rules in use

-The recommended ruleset aims to be best practice for all use cases, but of course every situation is different and some of the defaults won't fit your needs.
+The recommended ruleset aims to be best practice for all use cases, but of course every situation is different and some of the defaults may not fit your needs.
 You can tweak existing rulesets by turning rules on or off, or setting them to be warnings or errors.

 As an example, here's a configuration file for a public API, where the rule `security-defined` shouldn't cause an error: